dortania/OpenCore-Multiboot/oc/bootcamp.md

 ![](../images/bootcamp-md/location.png)

 Once all is finished, you now have BootCamp switching!
-There should be a little BootCamp icon in you tray now that you can select which drive to boot to.
+There should be a little BootCamp icon in your tray now that you can select which drive to boot to.

 * Note: For those no needing the extra drivers BootCamp provides, you can delete the following:
   * `$WinPEDriver$`: **DO NOT** delete the folder itself, just the drivers inside